-But it isn’t the cities that have shaped Romania’s national character.
-The country is still defined by its small, rural communities – many of whom depend solely on their livestock and their crops for survival.
-From the isolated villages clinging to crags high in the Carpathian Mountains to the Saxon towns of Transylvania, a tour of Romania’s backcountry will uncover a treasure chest of cultural gems.
+Ultimately, though, Romania remains defined by its small, rural communities, many of which still depend on ancient agricultural practices.
+From the isolated villages clinging to the Carpathian Mountains to the Saxon towns of Transylvania, a tour of Romania’s backcountry will uncover traditional ways of life and a treasure chest of cultural gems.

-It is, of course, practically illegal to mention Transylvania without paying lip service to the legend of Dracula.
-The Romanians are well aware of the interest Bram Stoker’s demonic vampire inspires in foreigners, and the castle at Bran (supposedly the spot that inspired Stoker’s story) has been transformed into one of the country’s top tourist attractions.
-Perhaps more interesting are the local legends weaved around the Carpathians: the spring that supposedly brings eternal youth; the caves that transport those who enter them to faraway places; the grottos where candles refuse to be lit.
+It is, of course, practically illegal to talk about Transylvania without mentioning the legend of Dracula.
+The Romanians are all too well aware of the interest in Bram Stoker’s fictional vampire and the castle at Bran (supposedly the spot that inspired Stoker’s story) has been transformed into one of the country’s top tourist attractions.

-Visitors will find Romania's history of Roman, Ottoman and Austro-Hungarian rule has left a mosaic of cultural intrigue.
-Whether you’re exploring the Painted Monasteries of Bucovina, discovering the country’s collection of fortified castles or attending a medieval festival in one of Transylvania’s ancient Saxon citadels, the country offers a chance to immerse yourself in a way of life that has barely changed in centuries.
-That isn’t to say, of course, that the Romanians don’t appreciate their creature comforts.
-The natural spas sprinkled across the country purport to cure everything from rheumatism to heart disease, and make a luxurious finale to any Romanian adventure.
+While Romania offers travellers the chance to immerse themselves in a defiantly traditional way of life, that isn’t to say the locals don’t appreciate their creature comforts.
+The natural spas scattered across the country purport to cure everything from rheumatism to heart disease, and make a luxurious finale to any Romanian adventure.